The Dems' bill expands the IRS free-file system one step closer

 It’s something lawmakers and advocates have been calling for for years.
 For many Americans, the increasingly complex US tax system can frustrate them to spend extra money on tax preparation programs or preparers, sometimes without having to pay huge tax bills.

-“It’s definitely something we need to do, and when the IRS is adequately resourced, it’s something that will happen,” Treasury Secretary Janet Yellen said at a June Senate Finance Committee hearing.
+“This is absolutely something we need to do, and when the IRS is adequately resourced, it will happen,” Treasury Secretary Janet Yellen said at a June Senate Finance Committee hearing.

 And now that the IRS is set to receive nearly $80 billion from the so-called “Inflation Reduction Act,” the agency has the means to develop new systems to help Americans pay their taxes.
 Congress passed the law on Friday.